francoismassart/eslint-plugin-tailwindcss/README.md

 ## Latest changelog

+- New strategy for whitespaces and linebreaks: the plugin will attempt to leave them intact
+- New option `officialSorting` for [`classnames-order`](docs/rules/classnames-order.md#officialsorting-default-false) can be set to `true` in order to use the same ordering order as the official [`prettier-plugin-tailwindcss`](https://www.npmjs.com/package/prettier-plugin-tailwindcss)
 - FIX: `enforces-shorthand` rule [fixer](https://github.com/francoismassart/eslint-plugin-tailwindcss/issues/120) and [fix prefix](https://github.com/francoismassart/eslint-plugin-tailwindcss/issues/121)
 - FIX: [`enforces-shorthand` rule loses the importance flag](https://github.com/francoismassart/eslint-plugin-tailwindcss/issues/114)
 - New rule: [`enforces-negative-arbitrary-values`](docs/rules/enforces-negative-arbitrary-values.md): prefers `top-[-5px]` instead of `-top-[5px]`